Posted by Andy Denka and John Reed on Monday, July 10, 2017 - 05:00

-Is moving financial reporting systems to the cloud a good idea?
-Should accounting and finance teams adopt cloud-based computing?
+Is moving your financial reporting systems to the cloud a good idea?
+Should accounting and finance teams adopt cloud financial solutions, or is it better to keep all your data under your own roof?
 It depends on whom you ask.

 As accounting and finance professionals get comfortable with new technologies, more companies are embracing cloud computing — a broad term that describes a range of online-based services, eliminating the need for in-house servers and locally installed software.

-Of the U.S. respondents, 42 percent said they’ve already adopted some cloud-based solutions, and 20 percent said they’re actively exploring the options of using them, leaving just 37 percent who still opt to keep all of their data in-house.
-A year ago, nearly half said they weren’t making that leap.
+Of the U.S. respondents, 11 percent said they use only cloud-based solutions, 40 percent said they’ve adopted some cloud technology, and 21 percent said they’re actively exploring the options of using it, leaving just 28 percent who still opt to keep all of their data in-house.
+A year ago, 38 percent said they aren’t making that leap.

 Download the latest Benchmarking report to see how adoption of financial cloud-based solutions is growing.

 As one financial executive said in this year's report, “I expect our accounting and finance systems will be cloud-based by next year.
 When the server support contracts for our on-premises software expire, we plan to move to the cloud with our existing vendor.”